dirkpetersen/pwalk-tools/README.md

 # Pwalk Tools

 Pwalk tools offer post-processing and analysis for [John's pwalk](https://github.com/fizwit/filesystem-reporting-tools).
-If you do not already have a pwalk csv file you can analyse, the best way to generate a clean pwalk csv files is using Froster (https://github.com/dirkpewersen/froster).
+If you do not already have a pwalk csv file you can analyse, the best way to generate clean pwalk csv files is using Froster (https://github.com/dirkpewersen/froster).
 Run these commands to install Froster and prepare it for indexing.
 Note: If you decide to use Pwalk directly and not via Froster you might have to clean up some incompatible characters.
 Use `iconv -f ISO-8859-1 -t UTF-8 ./old-file.csv > ./new-file.csv` to prepare for the use with DuckDB

 ```